cicirello/ZigguratGaussian/README.md

 * P. H. W. Leong, G. Zhang, D. Lee, W. Luk, and J. Villasenor.
 [A Comment on the Implementation of the Ziggurat Method](https://www.jstatsoft.org/article/view/v012i07). *Journal of Statistical Software*.
 12(7):1–4, 2005.
 * J. Voss.
 [The Ziggurat Method for Generating Gaussian Random Numbers](http://www.seehuhn.de/pages/ziggurat).
 GSL: GNU Scientific Library.
 2005.

+## Build with Maven

+If you want to build from the source, then execute `mvn package` at the root of the repository.

 ## License